W7CH/World-Envie-Land-Legacy-WELL-/README.md

 ↪ More to come...

+---

+## License

+This project is licensed under the CC0-1.0 license.

+## P.N:

-## P.N: I don't consent to anyone the use of this website without my complete authorization.
-Thank you for respecting that! (any abuse will certainly be followed legally ⛔)
+I don't consent to anyone the use of this website without my complete authorization.
+Thank you for respecting that! (any abuse will certainly be followed legally)